SpencerHitchcock05/chat-app/README.md

 This is a simple chat web app that allows the user to create their own account and send direct messages to other users.
 I made this project to become more familiar with using Python in a practical way and Thought it would fun to make a project that can be sent to friends to be used together.

+This project is usually hosted on the following url:  https://simple-chat-l6hx.onrender.com/

 ## Built With

 * #### Flask